MikroElektronika/mikrosdk_click_v2/clicks/angle2/DETAILS.md

 ### Application Init

-> This function initializes and configures the click and logger modules.
+> This function initializes and configures the Click and logger modules.
 Additional con- figuring is done in the default_cfg(...) function.

 ```c